NoaHimesaka1873/blend-docs/guides/Mac-with-T2-installation-guide/index.md

 :::info

-The computer you used to flash the ISO file to the USB drive may be the same as the computer you want to install blendOS.
+The computer/Mac you used to flash the ISO file to the USB drive may be the same as the Mac you want to install blendOS.

 :::